-There is scant information on the internet about this subject, unless you hunt all over to get a little piece here and a little piece there.
+There is scant information of real value, on the internet about this subject; unless you hunt all over to get a little piece here and a little piece there.
 Mostly it is closely related topics which have some answers, that create a whole lot of there own limitations.

 I guess my definition of living and traveling is different to most, partly through upbringing, partly by outlook.
 When I look at how most people travel I tend to get one of two reactions.
 Either it is ridiculously expensive, or horribly uncomfortable.
 Neither option makes travel practical or particularly attractive in my opinion.

 Getting past the expense of traveling in luxury and staying in flash hotels, it is very sterile and isolated from the places you stay in and pass through.
 Which makes me question why people who travel that way, even bother.
 You don’t have the true comforts of home, because you can’t bring them with you and you don’t develop any cultural awareness, because you are essentially cut off from the local population.